fleetdm/fleet/handbook/business-operations/people-operations.md

 ### Communicating departures
 Although it's sad to see someone go, Fleet understands that not everything is meant to be forever [like open-source is](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 There are a few steps that the company needs to take to facilitate a departure.
-1. **Departing teammate:** Please notify Head of Business operations (`@jostableford`) of your departure via email, and cc your manager.
+1. **Departing team member's manager:** Inform the Head of Business Operations about the departure via email and cc your manager.
+The Head of Business Operations will coordinate the team member's last day, offboarding, and exit meeting.
-2. **Departing team member's manager:** If you are notified of departure verbally prior to written notice, please direct your team member to inform business operations about the departure via email.
 3. **Business Operations**: Will then create and begin completing [offboarding issue](https://github.com/fleetdm/classified/blob/main/.github/ISSUE_TEMPLATE/%F0%9F%9A%AA-offboarding-____________.md), to include coordinating team member's last day, offboarding, and exit meeting.
-   > After finding out about the departure, Business Operations will post in `#g-e` to inform the E-group of the team member's departure and ask E-group members will inform any other managers on their teams.
+   > After finding out about the departure, the Head of Business Operations will post in #g-e to inform the E-group of the team member's departure, asking E-group members to inform any other managers on their teams.
 4. **CEO**: The CEO will make an announcement during the "🌈 Weekly Update" post on Friday in the `#general` channel on Slack.

 <meta name="maintainedBy" value="jostableford">